CheyenneMDavid/ForagingLink-API/README.md

 ## Project description

-The **Foraging API** is a Django REST Framework Application Programming Interface for ["The Foraging Link"](https://github.com/CheyenneMDavid/foraging-link-ui), which serves as an online community, monthly foraging blog, and platform to promote seasonal foraging courses.
-It aims to connect people with nature and to one another whilst sharing information about the free edible delights available all around us.
+The **Foraging API** is a Django REST Framework backend for [The Foraging Link UI](https://github.com/CheyenneMDavid/foraging-link-ui).
+It provides endpoints for blog posts, comments, user interactions, and seasonal course management, supporting a community platform that promotes nature connection and foraging education.

 ## Table of Contents